 Now that you have built the report you can build a web page

 to display it.
-I'll create a simple page that lets the user click a button to
+I will create a simple page that lets the user enter a fiscal

-Open the Default.aspx page and view its markup.
-Add the following
+Open the page and view its markup.
+Add the following Register directive

 This allows you to use the Crystal Reports Viewer control